MuseumsThings To Do

 Museum of the Canals in Amsterdam

-The museum is located in a double-fronted grand merchant house on the Herengracht canal in the centre of the city.
+The museum is located in a grand double-fronted merchant house on the Herengracht canal in the centre of the city.

 Over the years it was home to a series of other Dutch merchants including Jan Willink who helped finance both the development of New York and the American government during the War of Independence.